XpressAI/sparkcyclone.io/docs/tuning/tuning.md

 ---
 # Tuning Spark Cyclone

-Tuning a spark job will improve performace in most cases.
+Tuning a spark job will improve performance in most cases.
 Having said that, finding the good configuration is always a difficult task.

 ## Number of Executors